-ST5103 ANGELOLOGY, ANTHROPOLOGY, AND HAMARTIOLOGY The Department the fallen angels, and Satan; anthropology, a study of the creation of humanity, the material and immaterial aspects of humanity, and the Fall of humanity; and original and personal sin.
+A study of angelology, the doctrines of the unfallen angels, the fallen angels, and Satan; anthropology, a study of the creation of humanity, the material and immaterial aspects of humanity, and the Fall of humanity; and original and personal sin.
 Prerequisite: ST5101 Theological Method and Bibliology.
 3 hours.